Halcón Suriano Jr.: Stukita (2008–2018)

-Halcón Suriano Jr. (2018–present)
+Halcón Suriano Jr. (2018–2024)

 On October 17, 2018 it was announced that Stukita would be known as "Halcón Suriano Jr." from that point on, in honor of his grandfather.
 He was slated to present the Copa Halcón Suriano trophy as part of the Blue Panther 40th Anniversary Show.
+His final CMLL match was a tag team victory on March 15, 2024, defeating Emperador Jr. & Platino Kid alongside Leono.
+By the end of the year, he had changed his name to Tigre Universitario Jr. and debuted for Lucha Libre AAA Worldwide.